khazaddum/SecretSwap/docs/faq.md

 ### How does SecretSwap achieve front-running resistance?

 SecretSwap is a protocol to swap secret contract based tokens (SNIP-20s) on Secret Network.
 Given the encrypted nature of secret contracts, inputs to a transaction/contract are encrypted while they are on the mempool and cannot be frontrun by any adversary.
-This ensure SecretSwap protects its users and their money from front-running attacks
+This ensures SecretSwap protects its users and their money from front-running attacks.

 ### How do I use SecretSwap?